abelkmathew/Edtech_website/README.md

 ## Contains Pages:

 1.Home
 2.About Us
 3.Courses
 4.Contact Us
 5.Login Page
 6.New Register Page
 7. Terms and Conditions
 8. Instructors
+9. Paymet Page

+#Home Page
+Home page contains images and navigation links along with testimonials from user About